frankbydefault/Weather-App/README.md

 # Weather App

-This app takes the data from two APIs, first one gets the weather data and second one gets the locations.
+This app displays the weather in realtime.
+The data is taken from two APIs, first one gets the weather data and second one gets the locations.

 1. https://openweathermap.org
 2. https://rapidapi.com/wirefreethought/api/geodb-cities/

+You can see it here: [Weather App link](https://frankbydefault.github.io/Weather-App/")

-## Available Scripts
+## For localhost

-In the project directory, you can run:
+In the project directory run:

 ### `npm start`